Seven Habits of Highly Effective Content Marketers

 2. They can articulate the business case for every piece of content.
 The writer’s best marketing partner works hard to place each piece of content in its proper context — as part of a broad, multichannel campaign designed to raise awareness of particular competencies in this or that industry, perhaps, or to seize the moment when a topic on which the company’s experts can speak authoritatively is about to make headlines.

-4. They acknowledge that it take time to create great content.
-Content-savvy marketers know that 2,500-word white papers don’t get written in two days – or a week or sometimes several weeks, for that matter.
-They’re comfortable with the cadence of drafting of and iterating with authors.
+4. They acknowledge that it takes time to create great content.
+Content-savvy marketers know that 2,500-word white papers don’t get written in two days — or a week or sometimes several weeks, for that matter.
+They’re comfortable with the cadence of drafting content and iterating with authors.
 They respect the fact that top-notch business writers have full plates, and aren’t just sipping their mocha lattes while waiting for the authors to say “jump.”

 5. They have a firm grip on the editorial budget.
-Yes, the writer’s model marketer understands editorial times and therefore costs, but also keeps close tabs on how much each piece is costing.
+Yes, the writer’s model marketer understands editorial times and therefore costs but also keeps close tabs on how much each piece is costing.
 They ask for estimates at the outset (realizing that they’re estimates, not fixed-price quotes), require good communication on hours consumed, and on larger, longer-duration projects, they will work with writers to develop and manage against cost trajectory reports before and during projects.

 6. They understand they’re the third leg of the content creation stool.
 They’re the writer’s perfect wingman — a collaborator on some of the first-pass approaches to the content, a project manager to ensure that things are running on time, an intermediary with editors and designers, and a broker of interactions with the authors (the third leg of the stool).